johnson-zhang-au/dbt-runer/README.md

 {% endmacro %}
 ```

-So your account will need to be able to do so.
-If your account is the owner of the schema, then you only need the following additional permissions:
+Therefore, your account will need sufficient privileges to execute these actions.
+If your account is the schema owner, the following additional permissions are required:

 ```sql
 GRANT MANAGE GRANTS ON DATABASE <<YOUR SF DATABASE ON DKU SNOWFLAKE CONNECTION>> TO ROLE <<YOUR SF ROLE ON DKU SNOWFLAKE CONNECTION>>;